FIND LAKES

 Fishing is a perennial favorite, and the superb walleye fishing has earned Lake of the Woods the moniker "Walleye Capital of the World".
 Other fish in abundance are northern pike, sauger, smallmouth bass, lake sturgeon, crappie, perch, and muskie.
 Many records, both official and personal, have been set here, though a day out on Lake of the Woods is more than just the daily catch.
 Become one with nature as you bait and cast, enjoying the blue waters and blue skies that stretch for miles.

-In the winter, Lake of the Woods takes on a life of its own and becomes a premier winter playground, offering snowmobiling, snow shoeing, cross-country skiing, and plenty of snow for snowman building and snowball fights.
+In the winter, Lake of the Woods takes on a life of its own and becomes a premier winter playground, offering ice fishing, snowmobiling, snow shoeing, cross-country skiing, and plenty of snow for snowman building and snowball fights.
 Cross-country ski your way across miles of deserted, tranquil trail, or try your hand at some fast-paced snowmobiling to cover more terrain.
-If the family is involved, try your luck with snow shoeing, an old-fashioned pastime that's regaining footing.
+If the family is involved, try your luck with snow shoeing, an old-fashioned pastime that’s regaining footing.

 After a long, cold day out in the snow, nothing will feel better than a mug of hot cocoa in front of the fire and a lake view out your window.
 Such are vacations at Lake of the Woods - quiet, yet action-packed, tranquil, but full of energy.
 Winter or summer, time spent at this glacial lake is exactly what you make of it, so plan your days and make it the best vacation you could imagine.